Food Relationship

 There are plenty of professionals who specialise in problems with food, from counsellors, psychotherapists and nutritional therapists.
 They can provide support on developing healthier habits and coping strategies that can empower you to take back control of your relationship with food.

-Fog and storm eating can be a response to stress, boredom or anxiety that causes us to turn to food even when we’re not hungry.
+Mindless eating can be a response to stress, boredom or anxiety that causes us to turn to food even when we’re not hungry.

 If you’re feeling overwhelmed or stuck when it comes to managing food habits, reach out to a nutritional therapist and ask for help.
 Understanding the root causes of your eating problems will give you back control over your life and empower you to make peace with food for good!